Karen Read found not guilty of second-degree murder, guilty of drunken driving in boyfriend's death

 DEDHAM, Mass.
-(AP) — A jury found Karen Read not guilty of second-degree murder Wednesday in the death of her Boston police officer boyfriend but guilty of a lesser charge of drunken driving.
+(AP) — A jury found Karen Read not guilty of second-degree murder and manslaughter charges Wednesday in the 2022 death of her Boston police officer boyfriend, a case that attracted legions of true crime followers who erupted in cheers when word of the acquittal spread outside court.

-The verdict in the polarizing and highly watched case comes nearly a year after a separate jury deadlocked over Read's involvement in the January 2022 death of John O'Keefe and resulted in a judge declaring a mistrial.
+Cheers from the crowd outside could be heard in the courtroom as the verdict was read.
+With gleeful supporters, Read departed the courthouse with her attorneys and family.

-It’s a huge victory for Read’s lawyers, who have long asserted she was framed by police after dropping O’Keefe off at a party at the home of a fellow officer.
-Prosecutors argued the 45-year-old Read hit O’Keefe, 46, with her SUV before driving away, but the defense maintained O’Keefe was killed inside the home and later dragged outside.
+It was a huge victory for Read’s lawyers, who have long asserted that she was framed by police after dropping John O’Keefe off at a party at the home of a fellow officer.
+Prosecutors argued that the 45-year-old Read hit O’Keefe, 46, with her SUV before driving away, but the defense maintained that he was killed inside the home and later dragged outside.

+“No one has fought harder for justice for John O’Keefe than I have,” Read said.

 Much like during the first trial, attorneys spent months presenting their case, featuring hundreds of pieces of evidence and dozens of witnesses.

-Read’s defense said O’Keefe was beaten, bitten by a dog, then left outside a home in the Boston suburb of Canton in a conspiracy orchestrated by the police that included planting evidence.
+Read’s defense said O’Keefe was beaten, bitten by a dog and left outside a home in the Boston suburb of Canton, in a conspiracy orchestrated by police that included planting evidence.

-Prosecutors have described Read as a scorned lover who chose to leave O’Keefe dying in the snow after striking him with her SUV outside the house party.
+Prosecutors have described Read as a scorned lover who chose to leave O’Keefe dying in the snow after striking him with her SUV.

-It's the state's second attempt to convict Read.
-The first Read trial ended July 1 in a mistrial due to a hung jury.
+Shira Diner, a lecturer at the Boston University Law School, said the verdict “gives us an opportunity to reflect how this case would have been different if Karen Read was not a white woman of privilege and means.”

+“The criminal legal system is full of inequities, and the fact the defendant in this case was able to post bail and wasn’t held in custody while the case was pending made a huge difference,” Diner said.
+“She was able to work directly with her lawyers in a way that people can’t from behind bars.
+She was able to give interviews and craft a public narrative that a person without means would be unable to do.
+All of that work helped contribute to the verdict, and that is a privilege that most people charged with second-degree murder do not have.”

 The state's case was led by special prosecutor Hank Brennan, who called fewer witnesses than prosecutor Adam Lally, who ran the first trial against Read.